prk-Jr/prkserver/Readme.md

 # prkserver

-`prkserver` is a CLI tool that helps create a backend server in Rust using Axum and SQLx.
+`prkserver` is a CLI tool that helps create a backend server in Rust using Axum or Actix Web and SQLx.
 It configures everything based on a provided `config.toml` file.

 ## Features

-- Generates a Rust backend project using Axum for HTTP handling.
+- Generates a Rust backend project using Axum or Actix Web for HTTP handling.
 - Configures SQLx for database interactions.
 - Supports PostgreSQL and MySQL databases.
 - Creates models, middlewares and endpoints as specified in the `config.toml` file.